MW 10x6 / N38 - neodymium magnet

 bulk discounts:

-Give us a call tel: +48 22 499 98 98 or get in touch via form on the contact page.
-You can check the strength as well as the shape of neodymium magnet in our power calculator power calculator
+Give us a call tel: +48 22 499 98 98 or get in touch via form on our website.
+You can check the strength as well as the appearance of neodymium magnets in our magnetic mass calculator magnetic calculator

 Orders placed by 2:00 PM will be shipped on the same business day.